Eliezer Palchinsky: Biography

 He was born on 28 Cheshvan 5673 (November 18, 1912) in the town of Vishki, Vitebsk Governorate, at the time in the Russian Empire, today in Latvia.
 His father, Rabbi Shlomo Yehuda Leib Palchinsky, was the av beis din (head of the rabbinical court) of Vishki.
 Palchinsky's maternal grandfather was Rabbi Nosson Tzvi Finkel (the Alter of Slabodka).

-At age 10 Palchinsky traveled to Riga, where he learned under Rabbi Menachem Mendel Zaks, the Rav of that city, for a year.
+At age 10 Palchinsky traveled to Riga, where he learned under Rabbi Menachem Mendel Zaks, the rabbi of that city, for a year.
 At age 11 he returned home to study with his father until his bar mitzvah.
 During his teens, he learned for three years at Yeshivas Knesses Yisrael in Slabodka, Lithuania.
-During this period, Rabbi Meir Simcha (the Ohr Somayach), Rav of Dvinsk, died and Palchinsky's father succeeded him in the city's rabbinate.
-Palchinsky would spend every Pesach intercession break in Dvinsk, where he maintained a regular study session with the Rogatchover Gaon.
-His close relationship with the Rogatchover Gaon continued for 10 years, until the latter's death.
+During this period, Rabbi Meir Simcha (the Ohr Somayach), rabbi of Dvinsk, died and Palchinsky's father succeeded him in the city's rabbinate.
+Palchinsky would spend every Pesach break in Dvinsk, where he maintained a regular study session with Joseph Rosen.
+His close relationship with Rosen continued for 10 years, until the latter's death.

-Palchinsky went on to study for a year and half in Riga under Rabbi Mordechai Pogramsky, and four years at the Mir yeshiva in Poland, where he became known as an outstanding student.
-In 1937, he was selected by the rosh yeshiva, Rabbi Eliezer Yehuda Finkel, to join an elite group of Mir students sent to learn under the Brisker Rav in Brisk.
-This group included Rabbi Aryeh Leib Malin and the Brisker Rav's future son-in-law, Rabbi Yechiel Michel Feinstein.
-Palchinsky became a protégé of the Brisker Rav, a relationship which continued when the two arrived in Jerusalem.
+Palchinsky went on to study for a year and half in Riga under Rabbi Mordechai Pogramsky, and four years at the Mir yeshiva in Poland.
+In 1937, he was selected by the rosh yeshiva, Rabbi Eliezer Yehuda Finkel, to join an elite group of Mir students sent to learn under Yitzchok Zev Soloveitchik in Brisk.
+This group included Rabbi Aryeh Leib Malin and Soloveitchik's future son-in-law, Rabbi Yechiel Michel Feinstein.
+Palchinsky became a protégé of Soloveitchik, a relationship which continued when the two arrived in Jerusalem.
 Afterwards Palchinsky returned to the Slabodka yeshiva.